A classic Mercedes convertible auctioned at Casper for the benefit of boys and girls clubs - Mash Viral

 Pledges can be made from January 2 until the end of the auction on February 1.

 "The winner will be drawn at the reverse raffle and the auction to be held on February 1, 2020 at the Casper Events Center," said BGCCW.
-"For more information, contact Ashley Bright at (307) 235-4079 or [email protected]"
+"For more information, contact Ashley Bright at (307) 235-4079 or [email protected]."